Palestinians see victory in Gaza truce as Israel warns Hamas

 “We see such huge destruction here, it’s the first time in history we’ve seen this,” said Azhar Nsair.
 “The cease-fire is for people who didn’t suffer, who didn’t lose their loved ones, whose homes were not bombed.”

-Rescue workers were still recovering bodies from areas that had been too dangerous to enter.
-Five were collected Friday in the southern Gaza town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.
+Rescue workers were still recovering bodies.
+Five were collected Friday in the town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.

-Like the three previous wars, the latest round of fighting ended inconclusively.
-Israel claimed it inflicted heavy damage on Hamas but once again was unable to halt the rockets.

-Hamas also claimed victory but faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak, and from years of blockade by Egypt and Israel.
+Tens of thousands returned home after sheltering in U.N. schools.
+At the peak, 66,000 people were crammed inside, but on Friday the number fell under 1,000, U.N. spokesman Sephane Dujarric said.

+After the cease-fire, the U.N. sent 13 trucks with food, COVID-19 vaccines, medical supplies and medicines into Gaza.
+The world body also allocated $18.6 million in emergency humanitarian aid.

 Hamas and other militant groups fired over 4,000 rockets at Israeli cities.
 Dozens landed as far north as the bustling commercial capital of Tel Aviv.

-Israel, meanwhile, carried out hundreds of airstrikes.
-A senior Israeli army official said Israel hit 1,600 “military targets” during the 11-day conflict.
+Israel, meanwhile, conducted hundreds of airstrikes.
+A senior Israeli army official said it hit 1,600 “military targets.”

-The United States, Israel’s closest and most important ally, initially backed what it said was Israel’s right to self-defense against indiscriminate rocket fire.
-But as fighting dragged on and deaths mounted, the Americans increasingly pressured Israel to stop the offensive.
+The United States, Israel’s closest and most important ally, initially backed what it called Israel’s right to self-defense against indiscriminate rocket fire.
+But as fighting dragged on and deaths mounted, the Americans increasingly pressured Israel to stop the offensive, and Egypt brokered the cease-fire.

+U.S. Secretary of State Antony Blinken plans to visit the region “to discuss recovery efforts and working together to build better futures for Israelis and Palestinians.” the State Department said.
+He spoke Friday with Palestinian President Mahmoud Abbas, who asked that Washington follow up on stopping Israeli measures in Jerusalem, like raids on the Al-Aqsa Mosque and the planned evictions of Palestinians from the Sheikh Jarrah neighborhood, Abbas’ office said.

 President Joe Biden welcomed the cease-fire.
 He said the U.S. was committed to helping Israel replenish its supply of interceptor missiles and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.

+The Palestinian militants claimed Netanyahu had agreed to halt further Israeli actions at Al-Aqsa and the Sheikh Jarrah evictions.
+An Egyptian official said only that tensions in Jerusalem “will be addressed.”

 Netanyahu faced heavy criticism from members of his hawkish, nationalist base.
-Gideon Saar, a former ally who leads a small party opposed to the prime minister, called the cease-fire “embarrassing.”
+Gideon Saar, a former ally who leads a small party, called the cease-fire “embarrassing.”

 Itamar Ben Gvir, head of the far-right Jewish Power party, told Israeli TV’s Channel 13 that, with the cease-fire, the government “spat in the face of residents of southern Israel,” and said it should topple Hamas and reoccupy Gaza.